How you import from and export to Georgia.

 Goods in transit and retrospective certificates of origin

 If your goods were in transit when the EU-Georgia agreement ceased to apply to the UK, you can obtain a retrospective certificate of origin.
 This shows that the goods originated in the UK and are eligible for preferential terms if your goods arrived on, or within 12 months after the UK-Georgia agreement started to apply.

 You can get retrospective certificates of origin from your usual provider.

 Geographical indications (GIs) protect the geographical names of food, drink and agricultural products.
 Both the UK and Georgia’s existing GIs remain covered by this agreement.

 The following ‘transborder GIs’ that relate to the territory of both Northern Ireland and the Republic of Ireland, are protected in this agreement:

 - Scotch whisky

 - Irish Cream

 Freight forwarding may save you time and money if you’re exporting large volumes of goods or high value items by sea or air freight.
-Find out more about freight forwarders.
+Find out more about moving goods and using freight forwarders.